Vancouver's Loopy Godinez wins via unanimous decision in Mexico City strawweight bout | TSN

 She was greeted with cheers and chants of "Loopy, Loopy" by the Mexican crowd.

-The main event at Arena CDMX pits former UFC flyweight champion Brandon (The Assassin Baby) Moreno, a Mexican currently ranked No. 2 among 125-pound contenders, and No. 8 Steve (Astro Boy) Erceg of Australia.
+The main event at Arena CDMX saw former UFC flyweight champion Brandon (The Assassin Baby) Moreno, a Mexican currently ranked No. 2 among 125-pound contenders, win a unanimous decision over No. 8 Steve (Astro Boy) Erceg of Australia.

 Saturday's card marked the UFC's seventh trip to Mexico City.